BastienOzil/ft_printf/README.md

 **This project has been created as part of the 42 curriculum by Bozil**

-the goal is to creat the printf function from scratch.
+The goal is to creat the printf function from scratch.